jperradin/nexus/docs/getting_started.md

     settings.cluster_settings.set_cluster_parameter(
         'polyhedra', [[4, 4], [5, 5], [6, 6]]
     )
+    ```

-    # Run the analysis through the main function using the provided settings object
+6. Run the analysis through the main function using the provided settings object

+    ```python
     nexus.main(settings)

-    print(f"Results are saved here \u279c {settings._output_directory}\n\n") # _output_directory is the combined path of export_directory and project_name
+    # _output_directory is the combined path of export_directory and project_name
+    print(f"Results are saved here \u279c {settings._output_directory}\n\n")
     ```

-3. Run the script and check the results in the export directory.
+7. Run the script and check the results in the export directory.

     ```bash
     python quick_start.py
     ```

-4. View the results in the specified export directory.
+8. View the results in the specified export directory.

     ```bash
     ls export/quick_start/
     ```

-For more detailed examples, see the [usage_examples](usage_examples.rst) section.
+For different and more advanced examples, see the [usage_examples](usage_examples.rst) section.